liebig/cron/README.md

 });
 ```

 And that is the Cron magic.
 Now we have to ensure that this route is called in an interval.
 This can be done with renting an own (virtual) server or with an online cronjob service.
-In both cases Google know many good provider.
+In both cases Google knows many good providers.

 ---